Jugah Barieng: Death and legacy

-He died peacefully on 9 July 1981 at Kuching, leaving behind his wife Toh Puan Tiong anak Anding, his children and grandchildren.
+He died peacefully on 8 July 1981 at Kuching, leaving behind his wife Toh Puan Tiong anak Anding, his children and grandchildren.

-His famous quote was "Anang aja Malaysia tu baka Tebu, Manis di pun, tabar Di ujung" (Let's hope that Malaysia will not end up as a sugarcane, sweet in the beginning, but turned less sweet in the end).
+On the subject of Sarawak's merger with Malaysia, he state, "Anang aja Malaysia tu baka tebu, manis di pun, tabar di ujung" (Let's hope that Malaysia will not end up as a sugarcane, sweet in the beginning, but stale in the end).